steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 bin/hadoop fs -ls -R $BUCKET/cloudup

 # ---------------------------------------------------
-# Cloudstore Bulk delete uses the bulkdelete API;
+# Cloudstore Bulk delete uses the hadoop bulkdelete API;
 # the listing of files to delete must first be
 # generated.
 # ---------------------------------------------------